1RanShy/Pet-Automatic-Feeder/README.md

 it will deeply help us deal with this sad situation.

-So our idea is to design an automatic feeding machine, which can help people feed pets when they are not at home
+So our idea is to design an automatic feeding machine, which can help people feed pets when they are not at home.
 ~~~